 After solstice sow endive, chicory, kohlrabi and Florence fennel.

 Sow outside same as under cover, also carrots, plus cucumber before mid-June.

-Sow outside same as undercover, and carrots until mid July.
+Sow outside same as under cover, and carrots until mid-July.

-Sow outside same as undercover but approximately a week earlier
+Sow outside same as under cover but approximately a week earlier.

 In the first week, sow under cover for outdoor planting to crop in autumn/winter, lambs lettuce, mizuna, salad rocket